Division of Military Science

 The ROTC Vitalization Act of 1964 provides for college scholarships to ROTC cadets and midshipmen.
 Scholarships are competitive and pay either the cost of tuition, books, fees, supplies and equipment or an amount toward that coverage (depending on the service) plus a monthly subsistence allowance of $300 (freshman year), $350 (sophomore year), $450 ( junior year), and $500 (senior year).
 Scholarships are offered for two, three and four years.

-Students with Military Training Elsewhere
+Students With Military Training Elsewhere

-Students transferring from other college-level institutions with ROTC units are allowed credit for military studies completed elsewhere, up to the amount allowed by the institution from which the transfer is made, provided such credit does not exceed the maximum credits allowed for the Air Force general military course.
+Students transferring from other college-level institutions with ROTC units are allowed credit for military studies completed elsewhere, up to the amount allowed by the institution from which the transfer is made, provided such credit does not exceed the maximum hours allowed for the Air Force general military course.
 For the Army ROTC program, transfer of all four semesters of the basic course is normally accepted.
 Students already in the advance course must receive approval from the professor of military science for approval of upper-division credit transfers.

 A cadet who transfers to another institution with a similar-service ROTC detachment may transfer membership in the Army or Navy advanced course or the Air Force professional officer course to that detachment.
 The professors of military science, naval science or aerospace studies determine eligibility for admission to military science, naval science and aerospace studies courses at this university.